 The lowdown on intensive training

 This training also helps you to get leaner while increasing your muscle mass at the same time.

 Sometimes you can go from loving to train every day, and relishing in the intensity of the workouts — to completely hating the gym and becoming somewhat depressed and withdrawn.
-This is definitely a sign to take a well-needed break and permit yourself to recover for as long as you need to.
+It’s a sign to take a well-needed break and permit yourself to recover for as long as needed.

-Not every one of us will experience these states, but it’s important to note that intense training for long periods of time can increase your cortisol levels and decrease your chances of putting on any muscle.
+Not every one of us will experience these states, but it’s important to note that intense training for long periods can increase your cortisol levels and decrease your chances of putting on any muscle.

-To bypass this, aim for an intensive workout only once per week, BUT always ensuring you are up to date with your nutrition.
+To bypass this, aim for an intensive workout only once per week, BUT always ensure you are up to date with your nutrition.
 That means eating the right amount of protein, fats, and carbs while allowing for rest periods.

 Be aware of prolonged muscle soreness.

 When you keep inflammatory factors building up, it keeps tissue from regenerating and adapting.
-Instead of your body becoming stronger and more muscular in shape, you just become weaker, and performance drops off.
+Instead of your body becoming stronger and more muscular in shape, you just become weaker, and your performance drops off.

 Because you are lifting very heavyweight during a set, you will need an optimum time to recover and repeat that for your chosen set number.

 I like to make sure I’m always well hydrated with a nutritional backing behind me.
 You will need as much energy as you can muster.
 Sleeping well and eating right is key to getting results from this training.